-• Worldwide general economic, business, and industry conditions have had, and may continue to have, an adverse effect on the Company's results.
+Worldwide general economic, business, and industry conditions have had, and may continue to have, an adverse effect on the Company's • results.

 The global economic instability of the past few years has caused, among other things, declining consumer and business confidence, volatile raw material prices, instability in credit markets, high unemployment, fluctuating interest and exchange rates, and other challenges.
 The Company's business and operating results have been and may continue to be adversely affected by these global economic conditions.
 In particular, our operations in Europe continue to be impacted by the uncertain European economy.
 A currency or financial crisis in Europe could precipitate a significant decline in the European economy, which would likely result in a decrease in demand for our products in Europe.
 The Company's customers and potential customers may experience deterioration of their businesses, cash flow shortages, and difficulty obtaining financing.
 As discussed below, the industries we serve, primarily paper, steel, construction and automotive, have been particularly adversely affected by the uncertain global economic climate due to the cyclical nature of their businesses.
 As a result, existing or potential customers may reduce or delay their growth and investments and their plans to purchase products, and may not be able to fulfill their obligations in a timely fashion.
-Further, suppliers could experience similar conditions, which could affect their ability to fulfill their obligations to the Company.
-Adversity within capital markets may impact future return on pension assets, thus resulting in greater future pension costs that impact the company's results.
-Global economic markets remains uncertain, and there can be no assurance that market conditions will improve in the near future.
+Further, suppliers could experience similar conditions, which could affect their ability to fulfill their obligations to the Company's results.
+Global economic markets remain uncertain, and there can be no assurance that market conditions will improve in the near future.
 Future weakness in the global economy could materially and adversely affect our business and operating results.